 - use the strengths present in diverse teams, and lead team members by building bridges across the differences and by removing obstacles in situations of conflict and crisis.

-During the program, students work on the following assignments:
+During the program, participants work on the following assignments:

-- Students select – in agreement with the co-heads of the program – an international leadership topic of immediate relevance to their work or personal development, and write an individual paper of approx. 15 pages.
-Students work on this assignment for the duration of the program and receive repeated feedback from both faculty and peers.
+- Participants select – in agreement with the co-heads of the program – an international leadership topic of immediate relevance to their work or personal development, and write an individual paper of approx. 15 pages.
+Participants work on this assignment for the duration of the program and receive repeated feedback.

 - There is an assignment (group or individual) for each of the selected international weeks.
 Details about the international week assignments will be presented at the beginning of each week.

-Students are required to successfully participate in two of the three International Weeks, on the dates offered, in order to complete the requirements of the CAS International Leadership.
+Participants are required to successfully participate in three of the four International Weeks, on the dates offered, in order to complete the requirements of the CAS Leading Global Teams and Projects.
 Further, full participation (max.
-10% excused absences) is expected for the sessions in Lucerne.
+10% excused absences) during the International Weeks is expected, and the International Week assignments and the final CAS Leading Global Teams and Projects assignment must be successfully completed.